PlasmaPhy/gcmotion/docs/source/reference/bfield.rst

 Methods
 *******

-The functions `bigNU` and `solverbNU` work identically in every class, so I list their methods here as to not repeat myself:
+The functions `bigNU` and `solverbNU` work identically in every class, so I list their methods :ref:`here <base-classes-documentation>`.

 .. autofunction:: gcmotion.bfield.MagneticField.bigNU
    :no-index: